 We use appropriate technical and organisational security measures to protect your data against accidental or intentional misuse, against destruction, partial or total loss and against unauthorised access by third parties.
 These security measures are continuously improved (according to technological possibilities).

-This data protection declaration is valid as of May 2018 and corresponds to the latest general conditions.
+This data protection declaration is valid as of May 2018, was last updated in September 2024 and hence corresponds to the latest general conditions.
 Due to changes to our website or due to changes in the legal framework, it may become necessary to adapt this data protection declaration.
-The current version can be accessed at any time at http://en.diversitymine.de/datenschutz.
+The current version in the legally binding local language (German) can be accessed at any time at https://www.ungleich-besser.de/datenschutz.

 We herewith object to the use of contact data published within the scope of the imprint or privacy obligation to send unsolicited advertising and information material.
 The operators of these pages expressly reserve the right to take legal action in the event of unsolicited advertising information, such as spam e-mails.